 The final project is the most important part of this class!
 This is your opportunity to demonstrate your understanding of the subject material and your abilities as a researcher.
 Your projects may be of any one (or more!) of the following types:

 The focus of the project is to stimulate creative thinking and originality!
 If you are not able to come up with a project on your own, you may choose from a list of projects which will be made available to you at a later date.
 You are encouraged to discuss project ideas with me early on in the semester!

-More information regarding the project will be made available through the Final Project link on the course webpage.
+More information regarding the project will be made available through the Final Project module on course Canvas.

 All homework assignments, quizzes, exams, etc. must be your own work.
 No direct collaboration with fellow students, past or current, is allowed unless otherwise stated.
 The Computer Science & Engineering department has an Academic Integrity Policy.
 All students enrolled in any computer science course are bound by this policy.
 You are expected to read, understand, and follow this policy.
 Violations will be dealt with on a case by case basis and may result in a failing assignment or a failing grade for the course itself.

 Attendance at all officially scheduled class meetings is expected.
 Students are responsible for knowing all material discussed in class meetings.
 Changes to class schedules and assignments will be announced in class or through Canvas/email.